cakephp/docs/en/appendices/2-3-migration-guide.rst

   specify what find method you want used for pagination.
 This is a bit easier to manage and set than the 0'th index.

+- PaginatorComponent now throws a `NotFoundException` when trying to access a page which is out of range (i.e. requested page is greater than total page count).

 SecurityComponent
 -----------------